yf-zhong/yf-zhong.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hi there! my name is Yifan Zhong.
-I’m currently a second-year master’s student in Computer Science at [University of California, Los Angeles](https://www.ucla.edu/), having previously obtained my Bachelor’s degree in Electrical Engineering and Computer Science from [University of California, Berkeley](https://www.berkeley.edu/).
+Hi there!
+My name is Yifan Zhong.
+I’m currently a second-year master’s student in *Computer Science* at [University of California, Los Angeles](https://www.ucla.edu/), having previously obtained my Bachelor’s degree in *Electrical Engineering and Computer Science* from [University of California, Berkeley](https://www.berkeley.edu/).

 I’m particularly interested in backend and full-stack development.
-Last summer, I completed an internship as a Backend Engineer at Shepherd Money, a startup focusing on open banking and personal financial management applications.
-Prior to this, during my software engineer internship at Microsoft, I also contributed to the creation of a decentralized financial system for supply chain management.
+Last summer, I completed an internship as a Backend Engineer at **Shepherd Money**, a startup focusing on open banking and personal financial management applications.
+Prior to this, during my software engineer internship at **Microsoft**, I also contributed to the creation of a decentralized financial system for supply chain management.

+I am passionate about developing scalable and robust systems and look forward to collaborating with like-minded professionals to contribute to impactful projects.